 In order to be considered for a medical withdrawal, the student must submit documentation of the medical condition or circumstance from a qualified medical professional.
 This documentation must include a) the credentials of the medical professional and their contact information; b) a description of the medical condition or circumstance; and c) support from the medical professional for withdrawal from the college due to the condition or circumstance.
 Any documentation of an ongoing medical condition already on file in the college’s Disability Services Office will also be taken into consideration.
 If the student is unable to initiate this process, a parent, spouse or other designee may contact the academic dean on their behalf.

-In the event that an international student needs to request a medical withdrawal, the student should contact the dean of global engagement prior to making the request to determine what effect, if any, a medical withdrawal would have on their visa status.
+In the event that an international student needs to request a medical withdrawal, the student should contact the director of international admissions prior to making the request to determine what effect, if any, a medical withdrawal would have on their visa status.